Ahuanmarca/yelp-camp-2024/README.md

 - How do I make routes more maintainable?
 Maybe storing the route signatures in an object, then passing the object to the places where the rounte is needed.
 Then I would only need to change the routes in one place.
 The route would need to pass to the routes js files and the ejs files.
 - Screen captures
 - Explain how to use the app
+- BugFix Caroussel on show page (Bootstrap)
+- BugFix collapsible nav bar, nav partial (Bootstrap)
+- Should I add the reviews to the model on the seeds?